13 Tips About Retropie That Will Impress Your Friends

 2 – Use the Retropie web manager

-This allows you to get a web interface to see everything about your ROMs, BIOS and system status in general.
+This tip allows you to add a web interface to see everything about your ROMs, BIOS and system status.
+It works from any web browser on any device in the same network (including your phone!).

 You can install it from the Retropie setup:

-- Go to the Retropie configuration menu, and click on “Retropie Setup”.
+- Go to the Retropie configuration menu, and click “Retropie Setup“.

 - Then choose “Manage packages” and “Manage experimental packages”.